f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>In step 2, notice that the browser looked up the IP address of</span>
     <span>&nbsp;server.com</span>
     <span>.
 Every</span>
-    <span>machine attached to the Internet has an IP address&mdash;your computer included.
+    <span>machine attached to the Internet has an IP address your computer included.
 But we</span>
     <span>generally access web servers by name, such as</span>
     <span>google.com</span>
     <span>.
 As you probably know, the</span>